 CLIMATE RESPONSIBILITY

-Transparency and clarity regarding our carbon footprint
+Transparency regarding our carbon footprint

 At e-Core, we are committed to measuring, managing and reducing our greenhouse gas emissions, while building a more responsible path foward, accross our value chain.